Taejo of Joseon: Historical context

-By the late 14th century, the 400-year-old Goryeo dynasty established by Wang Kŏn in 918 was tottering, its foundations collapsing from years of war and de facto occupation by the disintegrating Mongol Empire.
+By the late 14th century, the 400-year-old Goryeo established by Wang Kŏn in 918 was tottering, its foundations collapsing from years of war and de facto occupation by the disintegrating Mongol Empire.
 The legitimacy of the royal family itself was also becoming an increasingly disputed issue within the court.
-The ruling house not only failed to govern the kingdom effectively but was also affected by rivalry among its various branches and by generations of forced intermarriage with members of the Yuan imperial family.
+The ruling house not only failed to govern the nation effectively but was also affected by rivalry among its various branches and by generations of forced intermarriage with members of the Yuan imperial family.
 King U's biological mother being a known slave led to rumors contesting his descent from King Gongmin.

 Influential aristocrats, generals, and ministers struggled for royal favor and vied for domination of the court, resulting in deep divisions between various factions.
-With the ever-increasing number of raids against Goryeo conducted by Japanese pirates and the Red Turbans, those who came to dominate the royal court were the reform-minded Sinjin faction of the scholar-officials and the opposing Gwonmun faction of the old aristocratic families as well as generals who could actually fight off the foreign threats—namely Yi Sŏnggye and his rival Ch'oe Yŏng.
+With the ever-increasing number of raids against Goryeo conducted by Japanese pirates and the Red Turbans, those who came to dominate the royal court were the reform-minded Sinjin faction of the scholar-officials and the opposing Gwonmun faction of the old aristocratic families as well as generals who could actually fight off the foreign threats — namely Yi Sŏnggye and his rival Ch'oe Yŏng.
 As the Ming dynasty started to emerge, the Yuan forces became more vulnerable, and Goryeo regained its full independence by the mid-1350s although Yuan remnants effectively occupied northeastern territories with large garrisons of troops.